Nsala of Wala in the Nsongo District: Historical background

-The Congo Conference of 1885 resulted in the effective grant of the Congo Free State to King Leopold II of Belgium as personal property.
+The Berlin Conference of 1884–1885 resulted in the effective grant of the Congo Free State to King Leopold II of Belgium as personal property.
 During the period of the Free State, the population was subjected to a systematic policy of forced rubber harvesting.
 The enforcement of these policies resulted in numerous instances of abuse and a significant number of deaths.
 By the end of the nineteenth century, there was a considerable demand for rubber, which made this form of exploitation highly lucrative for Leopold.
 Initially, the atrocities resulting of this exploitation were either negated or concealed.

-Based on estimates by witnesses and later censuses, the number of deaths caused by colonial policy during the Congo Free State period varies widely, starting at around 2.2 million.
-Higher estimates put the population decline at up to 21.5 million.
-In 1998, Adam Hochschild considered a figure of around 10 million deaths to be realistic.
+The magnitude of the population decline over the period is disputed, with modern estimates ranging from 1.2 million to 10 million, based on estimates by witnesses and census data.

-The coercive measures were subsequently enforced by the Force Publique, the Free State army, and by private militias from the rubber companies involved, such as the Anglo-Belgian India Rubber Company (ABIR).
+The coercive measures were subsequently enforced by the Force Publique, the Free State army, and by private militias from the rubber companies involved, such as the Anglo-Belgian India Rubber Company (Abir).
 Both forces recruited in the Free State and those from other African regions were deployed.
 In 1877, the first Baptist missionaries from Great Britain began work in the area that would become the Free State.
 They were later joined by American and Belgian groups from various denominations.
-According to Leopold and the missionaries, colonialism in the Congo served the purpose of 'civilisation' and was largely driven by conversion to Christianity.
-They emphasised that this was linked to the fight against the slave trade, cannibalism, and polygamy.
+According to Leopold and the missionaries, colonialism in the Congo served the purpose of "civilisation" and was largely driven by conversion to Christianity.
+They emphasised that this was linked to the fight against the western and eastern slave trades, cannibalism, and polygamy.

 At the beginning of the 20th century, reports about the conditions in the Congo Free State began to attract significant attention in the Western world, leading to a growing chorus of public criticism of Leopold's policies.
-The Congo Reform Association, which was co-founded by Edmund Dene Morel, is regarded as being particularly influential.
-Missionaries and missionary societies also publicly denounced the situation in the Congo Free State and published reports on the subject.
-The advent of photography also had an impact on this situation, with images reaching the public via newspapers, magazines and lantern shows.
+The Congo Reform Association, co-founded by Edmund D. Morel, was particularly influential.
+Missionaries and missionary societies also publicly denounced the situation in the state.
+The advent of photography made their alerts more effective, with images documenting cruelties reaching the public via newspapers, magazines, and lantern shows.
 The relatively new possibilities of mass reproduction of photos via printing screens and the development of faster, lighter, smaller and less expensive cameras also contributed to this.

-Leopold attempted to counteract the criticism through lobbying and public relations work and by setting up a commission of enquiry.
-In 1908, Leopold sold the Congo Free State to the Belgian state.
+Leopold attempted to counteract the criticism through lobbying and public relations work and by setting up a commission of inquiry.
+But in the end, the critics were successful and in 1908 Belgium decided to annex the Congo as a regular colony, ending Leopold's private rule.